slarmoo/.github/profile/webFrameworks/startupReact/startupReactP1.md

 Porting your application to React will require significant modifications to your frontend code.
 Make sure you reserve enough time to successfully complete this work.

 > [!NOTE]
 > This phase only converts your HTML and CSS over to React.
-You do not need to implement any interactivity into your application for this phase.
+You do not need to implement any reactivity into your application for this phase.
 That will come in the [second JavaScript phase](startupReactP2.md) of this deliverable.

 You must use the same startup GitHub repository that you created in the earlier instruction.
 Update the `notes.md` file with things that you learn as you work on your startup.
 As you make changes to your application, commit those changes and push them to GitHub.
 Make sure you have enough commits that you can demonstrate your ownership of the code and protect yourself from loss.
 Usually this will mean at least ten commits, but in reality you may have many more than that.
 Failing to fully document your work may result in the rejection of your submission.